chef/chef-web-docs/content/chef_deprecations_client.md

-Deprecation warnings are great for ensuring cookbooks are kept up-to-date and to prepare for major version upgrades, sometimes you just can't fix a deprecation right away.
+Deprecation warnings are great for ensuring cookbooks are kept up-to-date and to prepare for major version upgrades, sometimes you just cannot fix a deprecation right away.
 Enabling `treat_deprecation_warnings_as_errors` mode in Test Kitchen integration tests often compounds the problem because it does not distinguish between deprecations from community cookbooks and those in your own